7 Fun Stops on a Boston to Bar Harbor Road Trip

 As it turns out, we did set up the tent in the dark but the good news was that as soon as we got to Mount Desert Island – where Bar Harbor and Acadia National Park are located – the rain miraculously stopped.
 So at least, we didn’t have to set up in the rain too.

-Other Things to do on a Boston to Bar Harbor Road Trip
+More Things to do on a Boston to Bar Harbor Road Trip

-Tips for Boston to Bar Harbor
+Driving Tips For Boston to Bar Harbor

 Boston to Bar Harbor Road Trip Round-Up